Nordgaren/Elden-Ring-Debug-Tool/README.md

 # Change Log
 ### Beta 0.8.1

+* Player panel with some info (Mainly the same as target).
+A compelete redesign of target and Player panel is coming soon!

 * Misc tab where you can set and unset event flags by ID.

 * Grace management tab where you can manage the graces that are open, set your last grace and warp to any grace.